tomlurge/mteam/data.md

 		"" : string
 		# : number
-		boolean : true/false
+		no "%" : "network status vote" and "bridge network status" collector entries can contain one percentage value each. these values shall be imported as numbers, omitting the "%" sign boolean : true/false
 		[x,x,x...] : array of x
 		if entry contains no value and no default is given in comment write: null if entry is absent write: null

 #### collecTor examples